otienojoseph/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 - 3-rectangle - Adds print method to the rectangle using character 'x'
 - 4-rectangle - Adds double and rotate function
 - 5-square - Class square that inherits from rectangle class
+- 6-square - Square that defines a square and inherits  from Square from 5-square